joelparkerhenderson/ways-of-working/doc/collaborators/index.md

 Accept where you are.
 It’s OK if things aren’t perfect.

 Look for your part in the issue.
-In a partnership, partners play a role in happiness or unhappiness.
+In a partnership, each people has a part, a role in happiness or unhappiness.

 Make it safe to share.
 This includes giving a heads up about a big conversation, choosing a neutral time and place, and so on.